EuroProofNet/europroofnet.github.io/_pages/WEPN/2025/meeting.md

 * Funding application deadline: May 5, 2025
 * Event: June 10, 2025

 The contributed talks are meant as a platform to disseminate research done by women in the community.
 Only women (including transgender women) are invited to submit a contributed talk.
 Abstracts should be written in English and should not exceed 1-2 pages.
 Please use the EasyChair style for formatting your submission (EasyChair Style Guidelines).
-Please send your contri
+Submit your abstracts as a PDF file via email to (sandra@fc.up.pt) before the submission deadline on April 25, 2025 (anywhere on Earth).

 ### Venue